iamweird/asus-kbd-backlight/README.md

 Usage
 -----

-This sources are intended to be used with Ubuntu Linux, though it may work on other systems.
-(Original script was written for Arch Linux.)

 This repo contains bash script `asus-kbd-backlight` to control keyboard backlight state and also an Upstart script `asus-kbd-backlight.conf` to allow regular users to do it.